dbeaver/cloudbeaver-deploy/README.md

 or replace `docker-compose.yml` with `podman-compose.yml` and use `podman-compose` without compose project definition

 ### Updating the cluster

+1. Navigate to `cloudbeaver-deploy`
+2. Run command `git checkout %version%`
-1. Replace the value of `CLOUDBEAVER_VERSION_TAG` in `.env` with a preferred version.
+3. Replace the value of `CLOUDBEAVER_VERSION_TAG` in `.env` with a preferred version.
 If you use the tag `latest`, you don't need to do anything during this step.
-2. Pull new docker images: `docker-compose pull` or `docker compose pull`
+4. Pull new docker images: `docker-compose pull` or `docker compose pull`
-3. Restart the cluster: `docker-compose up -d` or `docker compose up -d`
+5. Restart the cluster: `docker-compose up -d` or `docker compose up -d`

 ### Older versions:
 - [25.0.0](https://github.com/dbeaver/cloudbeaver-deploy/tree/25.0.0)